impresso/impresso-linguistic-processing/README.md

 - `--quit-if-s3-output-exists`: Quit if the output file already exists in the specified S3 bucket.
 - `--s3-output-path`: S3 path to upload the output file after processing or check if it already exists.
 - `--keep-timestamp-only`: After uploading to S3, keep only the timestamp of the local output file for data efficiency.

+# Uploading to impresso S3 bucket

+Ensure that the environment variables `SE_ACCESS_KEY` and `SE_SECRET_KEY` for access to the S3 impresso infrastructure are set, e.g., by setting them in a local `.env` file.

+The build process uploads the processed data to the impresso S3 bucket.